-CHEM 2650 Elementary Organic and Biochemistry

-(5) A brief introductory course in organic chemistry and fundamental concepts of biochemistry with emphasis on physiological, nutritional, and comparative aspects.
+CHEM 2650 Elementary Organic and Biochemistry (5) A brief introductory course in organic chemistry and fundamental concepts of biochemistry with emphasis on physiological, nutritional, and comparative aspects.
 Includes laboratory experience.
-May not be used for credit in chemistry major and minor programs on the B.A. and B.S. degrees.
+May not be used for credit in chemistry major and minor programs on the Bachelor of Arts and Bachelor of Science degrees.
 Prerequisite: CHEM 1104 or CHEM 1132.
-An additional fee is associated with this course techniques of gravimetric, volumetric, and instrumental analysis.
-Prerequisite: CHEM 1132.
-An additional fee is associated with this course.

-CHEM 3111 Intermediate Inorganic Chemistry (4) An intermediate level inorganic course with emphasis on main group and organometallic chemistry.
+An additional fee is associated with this course CHEM 3111 Intermediate Inorganic Chemistry (4) An intermediate level inorganic course with emphasis on main group and organometallic chemistry.
 Laboratory included.
 Prerequisites: CHEM 1132 and CHEM 2650, or CHEM 3342.
 An additional fee is associated with this course.

 CHEM 3212 Quantitative Analysis (3) Application of chemical principles to the separation and determination of elements and compounds.
-Laboratory practice in basic
+Laboratory practice in basic techniques of gravimetric, volumetric, and instrumental analysis.
+Prerequisite: CHEM 1132.
+An additional fee is associated with this course.